- Posted by: adminbb

-Fines for data protection violations have already cost companies operating in Europe more than €146 million ($163 million) within the first two years of EU data protection legislation being introduced.
+Fines for violations have already cost companies operating in Europe more than €146 million within the first two years of the legislation.

-Google was hit with a €50 million ($56 million) fine in January 2019 by French data regulator CNIL – the largest penalty dished out so far.
-However, that figure is expected to be exceeded soon as stiffer rules are introduced over the second half of 2020 with sights set on targeting social media platforms.
+Google got a €50 million fine in January 2019.
+This was the largest penalty so far.
+However, that figure is possible to be exceed soon as stiffer rules are in place.
+Also over the second half of 2020 with sights set on targeting social media platforms.

-Other victims of data protection suits include Italian telecom provider TIM, which was slapped with a €27.8mn ($31.6mn) fine by Italy’s Data Protection Authority.
-Germany’s 1&1 Telecom was also forced to pay a $10.8 million penalty in December 2019 for failing to secure sensitive client data such as names and dates of birth.
+Other victims of data protection include Italian telecom provider TIM.
+With a €27.8mn fine by Italy’s DPA.
+Germany’s 1&1 Telecom a $10.8 million penalty in December 2019.
+As for failing to secure sensitive client data.

-Austrian Post was fined $20.4 million and German property management firm Deutsche Wohnen SE was fined $16.8 million for collecting data on tenants without providing an opt-out option.
+Austrian Post got $20.4 million fine and German property management firm Deutsche Wohnen SE $16.8 million.
+They were collecting data on tenants without providing an opt-out option.

-“Digital sovereignty” is the new buzzword as new rules are drafted for the Digital Services Act (DSA), tightening the screws on the ways companies obtain consent from customers – especially interactions with online users – as well as redefining the boundaries of hate speech and other legal requirements governing online content.
+“Digital sovereignty” is the new buzzword as new rules are about to come up for the Digital Services Act.
+Tightening the screws on the ways companies obtain consent from customers.
+Especially interactions with online users.
+As well as redefining the boundaries of hate speech and other legal requirements governing online content.

-EU regulators hope that bringing more countries under the GDPR umbrella will make it easier for more individuals in European states to understand their rights and file complaints when their privacy has been compromised.
+EU regulators hope that bringing more countries under the GDPR umbrella will make it easier for individuals in European states to understand their rights and file complaints when companies are compromising their privacy.